top of page

 Here are 10 antibiotic resistance practice interview questions.
 Have a go with friends or family, and test how you would answer the following:

-How do bacteria develop resistance to antibiotics, and what factors accelerate this process?
+2. Can you simply explain how bacteria develop antibiotic resistance, and what factors accelerate this process?

-What are the consequences of antibiotic resistance for routine medical procedures like surgeries?
+3. What are the consequences of antibiotic resistance for medical procedures like surgeries?

 AMR and Antibiotic Resistance FAQs